List of Marvel Comics characters: H: Hildegund in other media

 Hildegund appears in Thor: The Dark World, portrayed by Claire Brown.

+Tyesha Hillman

+Tyesha Hillman is a character appearing in American comic books published by Marvel Comics.
+The character was created by writer G. Willow Wilson and artist Takeshi Miyazawa, and first appeared in Ms. Marvel (vol. 4) #2 (December 2015).

+Tyesha Hillman in other media

+Travina Springer portrayed Tyesha Hillman in Ms. Marvel (2022).

 Carol Hines

 Carol Hines is a technician who works for the Weapon X project.
 She is present when Wolverine is infused with adamantium and when he escapes from Weapon X.

 Hydra later captures Hines and forces her to divulge classified information about Weapon X. Hines dies from fright after seeing Aldo Ferro's Psi-Borg form, with Ferro making it appear that he snapped her neck.